SenseLogic/CODA/README.md

     }
     ```

-*   Put braces around your repeated or conditional code even for one line of code.
+*   Use braces even for single statement blocks.

     ```cs
     if ( remaining_shell_count > 0 )